redbrick/sistem/README.md

 ## Development

 ### Local Development

 * When running the files locally, run it using a web server or you will have problems with Same-origin policy. _no longer true as site is regenerated_

 A simple solution is to run `gulp dev` which will compile the less, watch it and start a webserver at techweek.dev:8000

 ### Docker

 ```
 docker-compose up install
 docker-compose up dev
 ```

-### CSS
+### sCSS

-All the css is compiled from less in the less directory.
+All the css is compiled from scss in the css directory.
 Run `gulp dev` to have gulp watch the less directory and compile all the less in to `dist/css`.
 Run `gulp` to compile the sass to css in `dist/css`